Here are several miscellaneous parameters.

 For example, on a machine whose comparison operators return an

-value and where STORE_FLAG_VALUE
+SImode value and where STORE_FLAG_VALUE is defined as

-, saying that just the sign bit is relevant, the
+0x80000000, saying that just the sign bit is relevant, the

 expression